 Hi!
 I’m Elinor Carmi, originally from Tel Aviv, but now live, teach, play, write, think, imagine, dance, and try to find something proper to eat in London.

 I’m a digital rights advocate, feminist, researcher and journalist who has been working, writing and teaching on deviant media, internet standards, (cyber)feminism, sound studies, digital literacies and internet governance.
-My second monograph will be out by the end of 2019 titled “Media Distortions: Understanding the Power Behind Spam, Noise, and Other Deviant Media“, published on Digital Formation, Steve Jones’ series at Peter Lang publishing.
+My second monograph will be out in early 2020 titled “Media Distortions: Understanding the Power Behind Spam, Noise, and Other Deviant Media“, published on Digital Formation, Steve Jones’ series at Peter Lang publishing.

 Currently I am a Postdoc Research Associate in digital culture and society, at the Communication and Media Department, Faculty of Humanities and Social Sciences, Liverpool University, UK.
 I work with Professor Simeon Yates on several projects: